Dassault Falcon 10X

 Market Position

 The Falcon 10X competes directly with the Bombardier Global 7500 and Gulfstream G700 at the top of the ultra-long-range market.
-Each aircraft offers different trade-offs, but the Falcon 10X’s combination of range, cabin comfort, and Dassault’s reputation for build quality positions it strongly.
+Each aircraft offers different trade-offs in cabin layout, systems architecture, and manufacturer support.
+Dassault’s combination of range, cabin width, and their long reputation for build quality positions the 10X strongly against both competitors.

 Related Articles